vuejs/docs/src/guide/composition-api-template-refs.md

 </script>
 ```

 Therefore, watchers that use template refs should be defined with the `flush: 'post'` option.
-This will run the effect *after* the DOM has been updated and ensure that the template ref stays in sync with the DOM and references the correct element.
+This will run the effect *after* the DOM has been mounted or updated and ensure that the template ref stays in sync with the DOM and references the correct element.

 ```vue
 <template>